-I was Christmas shopping one day (pre-pandemic), and when I came out of the mall, I could not find my car with the thousands of cars surrounding it.
+I was Christmas shopping one day, and when I came out of the mall, I could not find my car with the thousands of cars surrounding it.
 I had recently reset my keyfob, so that when I pressed lock, no beeping occurred – to avoid irritating my neighbours when I lock and unlock my car with that annoying honking.
 Unfortunately, this means that I can’t find my car in a busy parking lot.
 This is a good reason to stay home and shop online.

 Accidental Amazon Purchases

-My husband didn’t know that I had set up Amazon Prime with onestep ordering.
+One year my husband didn’t know that I had set up Amazon Prime with onestep ordering.
 He accidentally ordered some Christmas presents for me one year, and he was very concerned about whether he actually ordered the items, and whether I would see the confirmation.
 I wonder whether this happens often!
 I’m sure Amazon doesn’t mind.

 Catalogue and Land Line Hospital Shopping

 Twenty three years ago this weekend, our youngest son was born.
 Being an older mom, I had not been up to Christmas Shopping up to that point.
 I was more tired than in previous years of carrying around that baby weight!
 The baby was scheduled to have been born on January 1, 2000 – but the doctors suggested that we could get the stork delivery early.
 I was all in!

 He was an express delivery.
 With the adrenaline/hormones still rushing from a very easy delivery, and a BONUS night away from the house of toddlers while staying at the hospital, I purchased WAY TOO MUCH from the Sears Catalogue using the hospital landline.
 Do you remember the days when we got to stay overnight at the hospital?
 Do you remember hospital landlines?
 What kind of mother brings a Sears Catalogue to the hospital anyway?